Strangebrewer/strangeblog/server/Planning.md

     - search by multiple tags will only find articles with both tags

 # ToDo
-- FIRST: Figure out WTF is going on with the "/list" POST vs "/" GET endpoints
-  - searching by date seems to work with public posts (i.e. non-friend users) but not with admin users.
-Strange things are afoot at the Circle K...

-- Clicking on a user tag to filter by that tag doesn't seem to be working...
 - Login:
   - Style the login/register page to align with the rest
   - Set it up to deny banned users access
   - Set it up to ask inactive users if they want to reactivate
-- Set up singlePost page to let me print the article to a pdf (see og-dragon-writer)

 ## Next